irinavrt/moralopinion/README.md

        - ```otherwise someone’s freedom of choice is restricted```
        - ```then everyone is free to decide what group norms or traditions they want to follow```

-- workerId = Participants’ identification number (anonymized).
+- workerid = Participants’ identification number (anonymized).
-- change_belief = Publicopinion = Participants’ beliefs on public opinion change during the last 40 years on a 5-point scale ranging from ```support has gone down by 15 percentage points or more``` to ```support has gone up by 15 percentage points or more```.
+- belief_publicopinion = Participants’ beliefs on public opinion change during the last 40 years on a 5-point scale ranging from ```support has gone down by 15 percentage points or more``` to ```support has gone up by 15 percentage points or more```.
 - hf_advantage = Harm-fairness advantage.
 - lib_hf_ad = Harm-fairness advantage of liberals.
 - cons_hf_adv = Harm-fairness advantage of conservatives.